FreezeSoul/Security-Patterns-in-Practice-zh/docs/ch6.md

 Figure 6.4 shows a class diagram for ROLE-BASED ACCESS CONTROL.
 The User and Role classes describe registered users and their predefined roles respectively.
 Users are assigned to roles, roles are given rights according to their functions.
 The association class Right defines the access types that a user within a role is authorized to apply to the protection object.
 The combination Role, ProtectionObject and Right is an instance of the AUTHORIZATION pattern.

-Figure 6.4: Class diagram for the ROLE-BASED ACCESS CONTROL pattern
+<Figures figure="6-4">Class diagram for the ROLE-BASED ACCESS CONTROL pattern</Figures>

 ### DYNAMICS